SVA-SE/MATRIX-dashboards/docs/design.md

 **Identifying the problems, needs and expectations of the users** is the key to building a successful and useful product.
 It would be unwise to develop the exact same dashboard for a small set of experts and for the general public.
 Likewise, you, as for instance a scientist developing a dashboard, have a different level of knowledge and familiarity with the content of the dashboard than the intended user.
 Doing detailed user profiling will help to craft a platform fully targeted to the needs of the users.

+User profiling is a process where you create a fictional user persona for each distinct group of target users.
+This set of user personas act as a simplified representation of your user base, with characteristics, limitations, and expectations that are similar to those of your users.
+This  concretises the plurality of your user base into a simple model of needs and limitations, which should guide your design choices and help you to craft a more user-friendly platform.

 _TODO: downloadable worksheet for user profiling process_

 ### Layout design